Hardik-Pratap-Gohil/Virtual-Try-On-Closet/Week4/Code/Classification/Readme.md

-# Imagge Clasification using LeNet CNN
+# Image Clasification using LeNet CNN

 This notebook demonstrates how to build and train a Convolutional Neural Network (CNN) based on the LeNet architecture for image classification tasks.